icpac-igad/python-workshop/README.md

 ## Hands on

-* To login to the computer with Jupyter enabled, open the port with desired number 8888 in seperate terminal
+* To login to the computer with Jupyter enabled, open the port with desired number between 6000-8888 in seperate terminal
 ```
 ssh -NL 8888:localhost:8888 country@168.168.168.168
 ```